tekluna/tekkibles/README.md

 # The dotfiles

-To install the dotfiles, run the `dotfiles-setup.sh` script.
-It will clone and symlink the dotfiles using **gnu stow** from the `$REPO_URL`, which are set to be my [hyprtekdots](https://github.com/tekluna/hyprtekdotsj) dotfiles default, but you can change it to your own.
+The dotfiles `dotfiles-setup.sh` should install themselves when running `run.sh` script.
+It will clone and symlink the dotfiles using **gnu stow** from the `$REPO_URL`, which are set to be my [hyprtekdots](https://github.com/tekluna/hyprtekdotsj) dotfiles by default.

-(if you do change `$REPO_URL` to be make sure to also change line `31: cd "$REPO_URL/dotfiles"` if yours are not configured the same way)
+if you do change `$REPO_URL` to install your own dotfiles using the script, make sure to also change line `31: cd "$REPO_URL/dotfiles"` if yours are not configured the same way)
 # Installation

 // clone this repo: